Carver (automotive company)

-Carver Europe B.V. is a Dutch company that develops and manufactures three-wheeled electric enclosed man-wide vehicles.
-The company's core technology is the Dynamic Vehicle Control (DVC) system, which enables narrow vehicles to make banked turns, aiding stability when turning at higher speeds.
+Carver Europe B.V. was a Dutch company that developed and manufactured three-wheeled electric enclosed man-wide vehicles.
+The company's core technology was the Dynamic Vehicle Control (DVC) system, which enables narrow vehicles to make banked turns, aiding stability when turning at high speeds.

-Its headquarters, assembly factory, experience center, and sales and marketing activities, are in Leeuwarden.
-The engineering team is located in 's-Gravendeel and operates under the name Carver Technology B.V.
+Its headquarters, assembly factory, experience center, and sales and marketing activities, were in Leeuwarden.
+The engineering team was located in 's-Gravendeel and operated under the name Carver Technology B.V.

 The company was founded in 1994 by Chris van den Brink and Harry Kroonen as Brink Technologies Group B.V., although its history can be traced further back to 1990.
 Since then, the company has seen several changes to its name and structure.
 The current CEO is Anton Rosier and Chris van den Brink operates as CTO (Chief Technology Officer).

 By 2019, Carver produced two distinct vehicle models: the Carver One - a high-speed model with a petrol engine - and a fully electric scooter model called the Carver.
 The latter was launched in late 2019.

+In July 2024 Carver went bankrupt and as a result its website was taken offline.

 History

 In 1990 Ton van den Brink, founder and director of Eurotool Operation B.V., questioned the necessity of using a conventional family car for everyday transportation after experiencing traffic congestion in Paris.
 He founded Eco-Car B.V. to investigate the feasibility of developing a 'slender comfort vehicle', also known as a tilting three-wheeler or man-wide vehicle, having half the width and weight of a conventional car.
 Research conducted by the firm showed that 90% of cars were occupied by one or two persons, indicating considerable market potential for such vehicles.
 In the following years, a team of engineers led by Ton's son Chris van den Brink, and by Harry Kroonen, worked on a concept car.
-Their biggest engineering challenge was finding a solution that would prevent a man-wide vehicle from tipping over when cornering.
+Their biggest engineering challenge was preventing a man-wide vehicle from tipping over when cornering.
 In 1993 they presented their first concept car at 'The Compact Car, History with a Future' exhibition, a narrow three-wheeled car with side wheels for stability.
-This car was not a viable solution so in 1994 they develop the Dynamic Vehicle Control (DVC) system, which was internationally patented in 1995.
+This car was not viable so in 1994 they develop the Dynamic Vehicle Control (DVC) system, which was internationally patented in 1995.

 In September 1994, Brink Technologies Group B.V. was founded and the first prototype of the Carver One was built that same year.
 Engineering activities related to the DVC technology took place under the name Brink Dynamics.
 Three years later in May 1997, the vehicle was approved for road use by the RDW (Netherlands Vehicle Authority).
 In June, Carver's DVC technology was awarded 'Invention of the Year' by the Dutch Innovation Group.
 In 1999, Carver participates at the IAA Frankfurt Motor Show.

 In 2003, Carver launched 24 limited-edition vehicles, the Vandenbrink Carver.
 The vehicle received considerable positive media attention e.g. from BBC's Top Gear.
 The Vandenbrink model was further optimized into the Carver One.